ValentinMinder/catstagram/specs_report/README.md

 ![img/report.png](img/report.png)

-As soon as a photo is reported, the admin view changes: there is an additionnal button ***"New Reports!"*** in the navigation bar, that redirect to  `/photos/reported`.
+As soon as a photo is reported, the admin view changes: there is an additionnal button ***"New Reports!
+(X)"*** in the navigation bar, where `X` is the number of reported photos, that redirect to  `/photos/reported`.
 It displays the same interface as the photos index, but only photos with a `report_count` greater than 0 and ordered by this count, and then by date.

 If the photo is reported, an admin has a another option, to reset the `report_count`.
 It also asks for confirmation.
 Of course, it may also edit or delete the picture itself, or even go to the user's profile and delete or ban him, as an admin has managing rights.